xmc-aalto/mips-negative-sampling/README.md

-Meta-classifier free negative sampling for extreme multilabel classification The code is adapted from the source codes of LightXML [1].
+Meta-classifier free negative sampling for extreme multilabel classification.

+The code is adapted from the source codes of LightXML [1].

 ## Requirements